Healthcare services are at the mercy of regulatory agencies.

 SOC 3 TYPE II covers the same topics and includes the organization’s policies and procedures.

-HIPAA Security Rule requires strong encryption to protect electronically protected health information.
+HIPAA Security Rule requires strong encryption to protect electronic protected health information.

 This means that when data is at rest, it should be encrypted using an algorithm that is FIPS 140-2 validated.